learn-js/learn-js.github.com/_posts/posts/2014-11-23-making-gifs-command-line-gifify.md

 gifify video2.mov -o video.gif
 ```

-Here's an example of a gif I made from the video of one of the first games I've made:
+Here's an example of a gif I made using gifify from the video of one of my first JavaScript games:

 ![jumpbud](/img/jumpbud.gif)